KathiraveluLab/FIRM/README.md

 # FIRM: High-Performance Service Composition Framework

-FIRM (Find, Invoke, Return, Manage) is a research-grade framework implemented in Mojo designed for high-performance service composition in distributed environments.
-FIRM leverages Mojo’s FFI and system-level performance.
+FIRM (Find, Invoke, Return, Manage) is a research framework implemented in Mojo designed for high-performance service composition in distributed environments.
+FIRM leverages Mojo’s foreign functions interface (FFI) and system-level performance to provide a platform for experimentation with advanced service composition strategies.

 ## Key Features